-MATH151 Intermediate Algebra
+MATH151M Intermediate Algebra

-Prepares the student for higher-level mathematics by covering topics in algebra including exponents, polynomials, factoring, rational expressions and equations and linear or high-degree equations.
-Additional topics include solving quadratic, exponential and logarithmic functions; composite and inverse functions; systems of linear equations using matrices; and systems of inequalities by graphing.
-Prerequisite: Satisfactory placement test scores as defined by mathematics faculty; MATH131 with a grade of "C" or better or permission of the instructor.
-Offered every semester.
+This course prepares the student for higher level mathematics by covering topics in algebra including exponents, polynomials, factoring, rational expressions and equations, and linear or high- degree equations.
+Additional topics include solving quadratic, exponential, and logarithmic functions; composite and inverse functions; systems of linear equations using matrices; and systems of inequalities by graphing.
+Prerequisite: Successful completion of MATH090M with a grade of "C" or better, satisfactory placement test scores, or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.

-MATH155 College Algebra with Trigonometry
+MATH155M College Algebra with Trigonometry

-This course covers the essentials of numerical algebra, geometry and trigonometry and is designed for science, engineering, technology, computer science and mathematics students.
-It provides a solid preparation for students toward Precalculus and Calculus track.
+This course covers the essentials of numerical algebra, geometry, and trigonometry and is designed for science, engineering, technology, computer science, and mathematics students.
+It provides a solid preparation for student toward Precalculus and Calculus track.
 A short review of elementary algebra is followed by an introduction to geometric and trigonometric functions.
 Applied problems are solved by integrating the above mathematical strategies.
-The trigonometric functions include ratios in solving right triangles and vector applications and Law of Sines and Cosines in solving oblique triangles.
-Prerequisite: Satisfactory placement test scores as defined by mathematics faculty, MATH131 with a grade of "C" or better or permission of the instructor.
-Offered every semester.
+The trigonometric functions include ratios in solving right triangles and vector applications, and Law of Sines and Cosines in solving oblique triangles.
+Prerequisite: MATH151M with a grade of "C" or better, satisfactory placement test scores, or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.

-MATH170 Discrete Mathematics
+MATH170M Discrete Mathematics

 This course provides a mathematical foundation for the understanding of set theory, abstraction and formal proofs.
 Topics include: sets; subsets and their operations; logic; counting; Boolean algebras; induction; groups; discrete functions; recursion; graphs; trees and the study of algorithms.
-Prerequisite: Satisfactory placement test scores as defined by mathematics faculty; MATH155 with a grade of "C" or better, or permission of the instructor.
+Prerequisite: Satisfactory placement test scores as defined by mathematics faculty; MATH155M with a grade of "C" or better, or permission of the instructor.
 Offered spring semester only.

-MATH171 Pre-Calculus
+MATH171M Pre-Calculus

 This course focuses on the knowledge and skills necessary for study of Calculus.
 Students will study: logarithmic; exponential and trigonometric functions; complex numbers, conic sections and analytic trigonometry; determine and write linear equations in several forms; explain graph functions using symmetry tests; recognize and graph functions including quadratic, polynomial, rational, exponential and logarithmic functions; use function transformation techniques; perform composition and arithmetic operations of functions; find and graph inverses of functions; use properties of logarithms.
-Prerequisite: Satisfactory placement test scores as defined by mathematics faculty, MATH155 with a grade of "C" or better, or permission of the instructor.
+Prerequisite: Satisfactory placement test scores as defined by mathematics faculty, MATH155M with a grade of "C" or better, or permission of the instructor.
 Offered every semester.

-MATH200 Finite Mathematics
+MATH200M Finite Mathematics

 Reviews linear equations, inequalities and systems of equations emphasizing graphing methods.
 Topics include matrices, linear programming, sets, introduction to probability, the mathematics of finance and the simplex method.
-Prerequisites: Satisfactory placement test scores as defined by mathematics faculty, MATH151 with a grade of "C" or better, or permission of the instructor.
+Prerequisites: Satisfactory placement test scores as defined by mathematics faculty, MATH151M with a grade of "C" or better, or permission of the instructor.
 Offered every semester.

-MATH202 Probability and Statistics
+MATH202M Probability and Statistics

-Topics include: basic measures of central tendency and variability; frequency distributions; probability; the binomial distribution; the normal distribution; sampling of distributions; estimation of parameters; confidence levels and hypothesis testing; non-parametric tests; simple regression and correlation analysis.
-Prerequisite: Satisfactory placement test scores as defined by mathematics faculty, or MATH131 with a grade of "C" or better, or permission of the instructor.
-Offered every semester.
+In this course students study various topics including basic measure of central tendency and variability, frequency distributions, probability, the binomial distribution, the normal distribution, sampling of distributions, estimation of parameters, confidence levels and hypothesis testing, non-parametric tests, simple regression and correlation analysis.
+Prerequisites: Satisfactory placement test scores as defined by the mathematics faculty or successful completion of the course: MATH145M with a grade of "C" or better, satisfactory placement test scores, or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.

-MATH204 Calculus I 4-0-4
+MATH204M Calculus I 4-0-4